hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 but since the Job instance is only a configuration it is possible to be submitted multiple times, no matter if executions happening in parallel or one after the other.

-A submitted job is always identified as a unique combination of the JobTrackers name and a on submit-time generated jobId.
-How we can retrieve the jobId we will see in one of the later sections.
+A submitted job is always identified using a unique combination of the JobTrackers name and a, on submit-time generated, jobId.
+How we can retrieve the jobId will be shown in one of the later sections.

-To create a Job another class `com.hazelcast.mapreduce.KeyValueSource` is necessary.
+To create a Job, a second class `com.hazelcast.mapreduce.KeyValueSource` is necessary.
 We will have a deeper look at the KeyValueSource class in the next section, for now it is enough to know it is used to wrap any kind of data or data structure into a well defined set of key-value pairs.